Herbal medicine

 6. Follow-up

-We meet again 2-4 weeks later for up to 60 minutes to review how things are going, and adapt treatment as needed.
-In general, symptoms that have only been around for a few weeks or months tend to resolve within months.
-Symptoms you’ve lived with for years may take longer, but you should still start to notice some improvements within the first 1-3 months.
+In general, symptoms that have been around for just a few weeks or months tend to be resolvable within a few sessions.
+Symptoms you’ve lived with for many years may take longer, but you should still start to see improvement within the first 1-3 months.

 Herbal medicine…